-Dennis stated the applicant, Daniel Falk, is requesting approval to remove a landmark tree, from the property located at 1501 9th Ave.
+Hucks stated the applicant, Daniel Falk, is requesting approval to remove a landmark tree, from the property located at 1501 9th Ave.

-The tree in question is located in middle back of the parcel.
+At the February 14, 2024 meeting the board was informed that the tree in question is located in middle back of the parcel.
 The tree is a Quercus Virginiana (Live Oak) and measures 3' 3" in diameter at breast height.